Skip to content

 }

-Let’s compare how you usually build something like “fetch all users and keep the UI updated” using Ktor + Room.
+Here’s what “fetch all users and keep the UI updated” looks like with Ktor and Room:

 suspend fun fetchUsers(): Result<List<UserDto>> {